wix-incubator/wix-code-docs/wix-stores-backend/wix-stores-backend/guides/eCommerce Integration.md

 ## Velo Code Example

-The following example uses frontend code on the Stores Product Page to dynamically populate the `catalogReference.options` field:
+The example below uses frontend code on the Stores Product Page and performs the following actions:
++ Gets the info of the product currently displayed in the Product Page
++ Checks whether the product has managed variants
++ Populates the `catalogReference` object, depending on whether the product has managed variants
++ Adds the specific product/variant to the current cart

 ```js
 import { currentCart } from 'wix-ecom-backend';